lrodero/cats-effect-tutorial/tutorial.md

 Reading and writing will be done using `java.io.BufferedReader` and `java.io.BufferedWriter` instances build from the socket.
 Recall that this method will be in charge of closing those buffers, but not the client socket (it did not create that socket after all!).
-So we can start coding the method
+We will use again `Resource` to ensure that we close the streams we create.
+Also, all actions with potential side-effects are encapsulated in `IO` instances.
+That way we ensure no side-effect is actually run until the `IO` returned by this method is evaluated.
-scaffolding:
+With this in mind, code looks like:

 ```scala
 import cats.effect._